 Meanwhile, Monrovia bustles with a sense of optimistic chaos created by all the micro-businesses that line up the narrow bumpy streets – some with colorful, self-aggrandizing banners.
 Never a dull moment walking through this city!

 Hon.
-Amara Konneh, Liberia’s of and Economic Affairs
+Amara Konneh, Liberia’s Minister of Planning and Economic Affairs

 After claiming independence from the American Colonization Society in 1847, it sometimes seems that modern Liberia is battling to re-claim its independence from being an “NGO Republic”.